StackVista/stackstate-docs/develop/developer-guides/agent_check/how_to_develop_agent_checks.md

 ## First Check

 Now you can start defining your first check.
-The following "Skeleton" check can be used as a good starting point:
+The following "Skeleton" check is a good starting point:

 ```text
 from stackstate_checks.base.checks.v2.base import AgentCheckV2